iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

    - Register Bypass and Squashing techniques were also incorporated to prevent `Read followed by write` and `branching`hazards, arised due to pipelining.
    - Testing of the pipeline design was done in same manner with Load and store incorporated in asm code.
-   - Additionally Incorporation of Jump feature (JAL and JALR instructions) was also done.[Click Here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY5/RISC_V_CORE.tlv) for code.
+   - Additionally Incorporation of Jump feature (JAL and JALR instructions) was also done.The code can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY5/RISC_V_CORE.tlv).

    **Makerchip IDE**
    ![](DAY5/Day5_makerchip.png)